imguizzin/imguizzin/README.md

 💬 Talk to me about: VueJs, JavaScript, ReactJs, Web Development.

-🌱 Nowadays I'm learning: typescript, design and front-end
+🌱 Nowadays I'm learning: typescript, design and Angular 9

 Have a nice day =)